Master Navajo Rug Weavers

 Master Weaver: Grace Nez

 Master Weaver: Grace Nez March 5th 1937 – February 16, 2013 A tribute to a wonderful lady - Master Weaver Grace Nez.
 She is also the mother of some of the most beautiful ladies and Master Weavers we know.
-One of the most talented Navajo weaving families, if not “the” most talented weaving family working today!!!Continue Reading and see Images of Grace and her weavings:
+One of the most talented Navajo weaving families, if not “the” most talented weaving family working today!!!Continue Reading and see Images of Grace

 Master Weaver: Helene S. Nez